featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 ![Service account](images/service-account-copy.png)

-## Creating the FeatureHub repository

-Although one exists and is exported for your use, you can create others if you wish.
-The class is simply `ClientFeatureRepository()`

-The repository sends meta-events

 ## The FeatureHub repository

+### Overview

+The FeatureHub repository is a single class that holds and tracks features in your system.
+It gets features delivered to it to process, tracks changes, and allows you to find and act on features in a useful way.
+It also sends events out in certain circumstances.

+### Creating the FeatureHub repository

+Although one exists and is exported for your use (`featureHubRepository`), you can create others if you wish.
+The class is simply
+`new ClientFeatureRepository()`.

 ### Using the FeatureHub repository